cemre10/Program-Maker/README.md

 # Program Maker

-Welcome to the GPA / CGPA Calculator!
-This Python script helps you calculate your GPA or CGPA based on your letter grades and credit hours.

-# Program Maker

-## Overview

 Welcome to Program Maker, this is a Python program designed to help you create schedules for lessons and groups.
 This program reads input from a text file, processes the information, and generates all possible schedules that are not CLASHING based on the provided data.

 ## 🚀 Features